 9. Conclusion

-Leading AI labs are trying to create agents that understand the wider world and achieve goals within it.
+Leading AI labs are trying to create agents that understand the wider world and pursue goals within it.
 That’s cause for concern.
-No one knows how to determine the goals of such agents with any real confidence.
-And many possible goals incentivise agents to avoid shutdown, for the simple reason that agents are better able to achieve those goals by avoiding shutdown.
+Although we can’t know for sure what goals these agents will be trained to pursue, many possible goals incentivise avoiding shutdown, for the simple reason that agents are better able to achieve those goals by avoiding shutdown.
 What’s more, agents sophisticated enough to do useful work could interfere with our ability to shut them down in all kinds of ways.
 Consider an incomplete and evocative list of verbs: blocking, deceiving, promising, threatening, copying, distracting, hiding, negotiating.

 The value of these theorems is in guiding our search for solutions.
-To be sure that an agent is shutdownable, we must be sure that this agent violates at least one of the theorems’ conditions.
+To be sure that an agent won’t try to manipulate the shutdown button, we must be sure that this agent violates at least one of the theorems’ conditions.
 So, we should do some constructive decision theory.
-We should examine the antecedent conditions one-by-one, asking (first) if we can train a useful agent to violate the condition and asking (second) if violating the condition would help to keep the agent shutdownable.
+We should examine the conditions one-by-one, asking (first) if we could train a useful agent to violate the relevant condition and asking (second) if violating the relevant condition would help to keep the agent shutdownable.

-Unfortunately, a cursory examination reveals zero conditions for which both answers are a clear ‘yes.’
-It’s difficult to see how we could train a useful agent to violate any of the conditions in a way that keeps it shutdownable.
-Indifference to Attempted Button Manipulation is a natural contender, but my Third Theorem – along with the ensuing discussion – suggests that training agents to disprefer manipulating the shutdown button can be at most part of the solution.
+Unfortunately, my cursory examination in this paper reveals zero conditions for which both answers are a clear ‘yes.’
+It’s not easy to see how we could train a useful agent to violate any of the conditions in a way that would keep that agent shutdownable.
+Indifference to Attempted Button Manipulation is a natural contender, but my Third Theorem (along with the ensuing discussion) suggests that training agents to disprefer manipulating the shutdown button can be at most part of the solution.
 We need other ideas.

 10. References